Most-Rated Sessions

 AAC in the Cloud 2022 Conference

-4.07 out of 426 ratings
+4.07 out of 427 ratings (1995 total views)

 Effective teaching and implementation of AAC can be both fun and functional for educators and families.
 In this session we will share strategies for modeling and expanding expressions using games, books, and everyday activities that are FUNctional!
 Let's have fun and get communicating!